jerod-estapa/statsbomb_python/README.md

     # Plots individual shot freeze frame with positions of other players.
     # Number refers to shot number with 1 being first shot
     # of match, 2 being second etc..)
-    # to do: add GK context, creat Abbreviation dictionary to shorten code
+    # to do: add GK context, creat Abbreviation dictionary to shorten code, adjust code for penalties

 ## NOTES ##